 How to Prevent Periodontal Disease in Dogs

 Like any health issue, the earlier you combat it the better.
 So, if you have a puppy, you should start brushing their teeth as early as possible so that he will become conditioned to the sensation and process.
+Starting the habit of brushing your dog’s teeth early will help it become routine.
+The goal is to brush your dog’s teeth every single day, but realistically, at the very least a few times per week.
+Even if it is only on time a week, that is better than completely neglecting the issue.
 Keeping your dog’s mouth healthy is vital for its overall health and brushing is the optimal way to remove plaque and prevent plaque from turning into tartar, which is much more difficult to get off.
-Ideally, you should be brushing your dog’s teeth every single day, but realistically most people do not have the time, nor do they want to deal with the hassle.
-Regardless, you should brush your dog’s teeth as often as possible, at the very least a few times per week.
-Even if it is only one time a week, that is better than completely neglecting the issue.

 There are a variety of dental care products such as chew toys, pastes and solution that can also supplement regular brushing.
 That said, many dogs can be one-sided chewers, so the supplemental product might not be as effective on both sides of the mouth.
 Even then, these things are not nearly as effective at removing plaque and tartar as regular brushing.

 Do not EVER use human toothpaste for brushing your dog’s teeth.
 It can be harmful if swallowed by your pup.
 There are plenty of dog-friendly varieties that are designed specifically for their bodies, teeth and gums.
 While you can use a children’s toothbrush, a finger toothbrush or more homemade swabs, it is recommended that you purchase a toothbrush meant for dogs.